danguetta/danguetta.github.io/_pages/misc_pages/xlkitlearn_install.md

 These solutions replace the first step of the add-in installation (either installing ```XLKitLearn.exe``` or running that command in your command line terminal on a Mac).
 If you're having issues *later* in the process (when you click the ```Run``` button in Excel) these instructions won't help you.

-I'll list solutions here in order of increasing complexity - try them in order.

 # Method 1 (Windows)

 Go to the start menu, search for ```cmd``` and open a command prompt.
 Type ```echo %LOCALAPPDATA%``` and press enter.
 The terminal will print out a path (in my case in the screenshot below, it was ```C:\Users\crg2133\AppData\Local```).
 Copy this folder path somewhere for later.